-NuvaRing works in a similar way to the pill as it contains the same estrogen and progesterone hormones.
+NuvaRing works in a similar way to the pill as it contains the same type of hormones (oestrogen and progestogen).
 NuvaRing is easy to use and you do not have to think about it everyday like the pill as long as you remove it and insert a new one on time.
 Unlike the pill, vomiting or severe diarrhoea will not interfere with it but there is a slight risk of NuvaRing being expelled from the vagina.

 NuvaRing is a hormonal contraceptive, like the combined pill.
 Each one lasts for 28 days and must be removed and replaced once a month.
-The IUD, also known as the copper coil, is a long term reversible contraceptive which is inserted by a doctor or nurse.
+The IUD, also known as the copper coil, is a long term reversible contraceptive, which is inserted by a doctor or nurse.
 Once it's in, it lasts for 5–10 years depending on the type.
 It's non-hormonal and works by being toxic to sperm.
 It does not produce the side effects of hormonal contraceptives but it does increase the risk of pelvic inflammatory infection and ectopic pregnancy should the contraceptive fail.
+The copper coil may also make your periods heavier and more painful.
 This may be a better option if you find it difficult to remember to take NuvaRing in and out.

 NuvaRing will not stop your period.
 It replaces your natural menstrual cycle with an artificial one but you will still have a monthly withdrawal bleed that is similar to a period.

-Acne is a potential side effect of NuvaRing but the hormones contained in the contraceptive may help to reduce the appearance of acne.
-NuvaRing is not usually prescribed for this reason however.
+Acne is a potential side effect of NuvaRing but the hormones contained in the contraceptive may actually help to reduce the appearance of acne.
+However, NuvaRing is not specifically prescribed for the treatment of acne.